 Trees, shrubs, or bushes cannot be planted within a NOVEC overhead line easement.
 These materials add to the number of trees requiring trimming, therefore increasing the costs to maintain line clearance in the future.
 When planting these materials, they must not block NOVEC’s access to its overhead lines during routine and emergency situations.

-The NOVEC right-of-way department staff would be happy to offer suggestions in designing a proper landscape plan for your property that will not conflict with utility lines.
+The NOVEC Vegetation Management department staff would be happy to offer suggestions in designing a proper landscape plan for your property that will not conflict with utility lines.

 View NOVEC's Homeowner's Guide to Building Decks & Additions (PDF) for planning and building guidelines.